 We’ve covered the topic of data acquisition and visualization in the Harver platform in the article below.

 Hiring a new employee is a costly endeavor.
 When you need to post job applications, screen applicants, host interviews, and ultimately train employees, you want to be sure you’re investing in the right individual.

-Although Infusing your recruitment process with AI comes with additional costs, it creates a more effective hiring funnel as a result and thus will definitely have a positive impact on long-term ROI (as we’ve seen in the example above).
+Although Infusing your recruitment process with AI comes with additional costs, it creates a more effective hiring funnel as a result and thus will definitely have a positive impact on long-term ROI.

 Not only will AI reduce your need to hire additional recruiters, interviewers, or employees, but it also ensures you’re putting the right individual in your open position the first time around.
 By hiring better employees, you’ll reduce turnover and save money on training, signing bonuses, and other expenses associated with taking on new team members.

 Efficient hiring has always been a bit of a double-edged sword.
 While you want to put the right candidate in your open position, you also need to fill that slot as quickly as possible and as cost-efficient as possible.
 Depending on the position you’re looking to hire for, the responsibilities may be falling on other members of your team – decreasing their happiness with the job.